How to Get Rid of Millipedes in the House?

 7. Hire a Professional

 You’ve done what you can, and the millipedes’ don’t just seem to want to leave anytime soon.
-Or perhaps you can’t go through the hassle of dealing with them yourself.
+Or perhaps you can’t handle the hassle of dealing with them yourself.

-The professionals would help you get rid of the millipedes and help prevent millipede infestation.
+The professionals would help you eliminate the millipedes and help prevent millipede infestation.

-After all, prevention, they say, is better than cure.
-So, how do we stop this insect from getting into the house?
-Let us take a look at some preventive measures.
+So, how do we prevent this insect from entering the house?
+Let’s examine some preventive measures.

 Preventive Measures in Dealing With Millipedes

-1. Seal up any cracks in the foundation of your house, crevices around wiring, and plumbing where millipedes may enter.
-Repair leaky faucets, air conditions, or leaky pipes that can attract these insects
+1. Seal cracks in your house’s foundation and crevices around wiring and plumbing where millipedes may enter.
+Repair leaky faucets, air conditioning, or pipes that can attract these insects.

 2. Use dehumidifiers to dry the air or use fans in rooms that don’t have good airflow.
 Millipedes are decomposers.
 They require high humidity.
 The bottom line is always to provide adequate ventilation in your house to reduce humidity.

-3. Clean out rain gutters, remove dead plant matter (dead plant matter store moisture and attract millipedes), and keep your grass and shrubbery trimmed neatly.
-Divert rainwater away from the house.
-This will divert water away from your home’s foundation.
+3. Clean out rain gutters, remove dead plant matter (dead plant matter stores moisture and attracts millipedes), and trim your grass and shrubbery neatly.
+Then, divert rainwater from the house, away from your home’s foundation.

 Conclusion